isyanghou/6keys/docs/en/Six-Keys_Criticality_QA.md

 > **🎯 Core Insight**
 > Thinking is just sliding on an already laid, flat track, so marginal energy cost is extremely low.

-### ❓ 2-2.
-How does the theory explain the "consciousness capacity mystery"?
+### ❓ 問題 2-2：問題 2-2：問題 2-2：How does the theory explain the "consciousness capacity mystery"?
 > Why doesn't consciousness capacity increase linearly with the number of neurons?

 **💡 Answer:**